-Join the thousands of visitors who make ZooLights a part of their annual holiday tradition.
-A free event, ZooLights includes live music performances, tasty winter treats, and plenty of opportunities for holiday shopping.
-More than 500,000 environmentally-friendly LED lights transform the Zoo into a winter wonderland complete with a dazzling light show set to music!
+Join the thousands of visitors who make ZooLights, powered by Pepco, a part of their annual holiday tradition.
+A free event, ZooLights includes live music performances, tasty winter treats and plenty of opportunities for holiday shopping.
+More than 500,000 environmentally friendly LED lights transform the Zoo into a winter wonderland!
+Don't forget to share your #DCZooLights experience on social media!

 - Event Details

-- Food & Drink
+- Food and Drink

 - Military Night

 - Parking & Transportation